peteqian/A-Star-CPP-Testing/README.md

 When creating a separate file for tests.
 You must:
 1. Edit the CMakeLists.txt located in the test folder
 > CSIT314/test/CMakeLists.txt
-2. Then edit on line 5 to add your new file:
+2. Then edit on line 5 to add your new file to ensure that cmake has linked the files and libraries together:
 > set(Sources SimTests.cpp Data.cpp >insert_your_new_file_here<)